 I got through my undergrad with a respectable GPA that also reflected how little I cared about any classes outside my degree and how much I loved napping and binge drinking.
 I’m keeping a 4.0 in my Masters program, and I think I’m decent at my job.
 My course evaluations were nice enough that I started to feel uncomfortable reading them–luckily, one kid said they felt like I was a little disorganized, and that dose of reality keeps me balanced.
 I meowed at my cat, and she meowed back.
 I mention all these grand achievements–the cat thing is equal in importance to the professional and academic stuff–because despite it all, I am still a bit of an embarrassment.
 I am not proud, but I have ample reason for that.

-For example, all the high grades in the world cannot erase from history the time a guest of my landlady saw me lying on the kitchen floor, groaning, shirtless, while listening to the soundtrack from Tron: Legacy, at midnight.
+For example, all the high grades in the world cannot erase from history the time a guest of my landlady saw me lying on the kitchen floor, groaning, in only my underwear, while listening to the soundtrack from Tron: Legacy, at midnight.
 Take a moment and soak in each individual shameful facet of that image: a grown adult, completely sober, lying on a kitchen floor late into the night, and this person is listening to the soundtrack from a movie with a 51% on Rotten Tomatoes, a film I can best describe as beautiful if you’re on mind-altering substances.
 I do not remember why I was groaning.
 Maybe my subconscious had taken control of my voice and was reacting to what my conscious self didn’t realize was a disgusting display.
 Maybe I was just caught in a vortex of existential dread.
 There’s no way to tell.
-All I know for certain is that it was around midnight, and I was on the floor, and someone walked through the door, and we made equally feminine yelps of distress.
+All I know for certain is that it was around midnight, and I was on the floor, and someone walked through the door, and we made equally embarrassing yelps of distress.

 If not for the internet, I never would have known how common it is for people to be kept up at night by the ghosts of their social screw ups.
 It’s nice to know I’m in good company.
 I have a new incident that has kept me up recently, and it will likely haunt me until I’m a self-loathing skeleton buried in a park somewhere.
 This one act could single-handedly undermine all the pride I should be feeling from every good deed I’ve ever done.